Fixed-rate mortgages

 In terms of getting the most competitive rates available to you, however, there are a few things you can do to tip the scales in your favour:

-How long do you want to stay put?
-Longer fixes tend to have higher ERCs and it will be more expensive to leave them if you suddenly decide you want to move house, and end up needing to remortgage
+If you’re planning to move in the near future, a shorter fix may be better for you.
+Longer fixes tend to have higher ERCs so it will be more expensive to leave them if you suddenly decide you want to move house, and end up needing to remortgage.

 What happens when my fixed-rate mortgage ends?

-You’ll automatically be transferred onto the lender’s SVR, unless you choose to remortgage at the end of your fixed-rate deal period.
+You’ll automatically be transferred onto the lender’s standard variable rate (SVR), unless you choose to remortgage at the end of your fixed-rate deal period.

 SVRs are notorious for being the highest rate a lender offers, but they do have some benefits.
 For example, you don’t need to pay to leave them, and usually there is no limit on the overpayments you can make.